Azure/azure-sdk-for-js/sdk/identity/identity/test/manual-integration/AzureArc/INSTRUCTIONS.md

 ## Prerequisites

-- A non-Azure Windows or Linux VM.
-  - Must have NodeJS, NPM, and git installed.
+- A non-Azure Windows or Linux virtual machine with NodeJS, NPM, and git installed.
 - Administrator privileges on the VM.
 - An Azure Key Vault.